 According to Pro Football Focus, the Chicago Bears ran this significantly more than any other team in the NFL, with their usage topping the Rams in second place.
 Note that these teams only used this scheme in under 20% of their snaps.

 Don’t stop learning here!
 These zone coverage schemes are important to the overall structure of any defense.
-If you want to learn more about football an improve your football IQ, check out our Ultimate Football Guide below.
+If you want to learn more about football and improve your football IQ, check out our Ultimate Football Guide below.

 Playing man or zone coverage is completely up to the coach.
 There are advantages and disadvantages to all coverages.
 We recommend choosing the coverage that best fits the team you’re going to play.